conda-env-mod

 To use conda-env-mod

-, users must load one of the anaconda modules first.
+, users must load one of the anaconda or miniforge modules first.

 $ module avail anaconda